 Looking for a more tranquil, relaxing destination?
 Just a couple hours Southeast of Bangkok is the more rural Chonburi Province, another very popular location to live and work abroad.
 Situated on the Gulf of Thailand, Chonburi Province is home to some of the most beautiful beaches in Thailand.
 There are a plethora of golf courses to choose from within driving distance; and other leisure activities, such as scuba diving, snorkeling and go-karting are easy to find.
 Also nearby is Pattaya, a coastal city with a thriving expat and retiree community.
 While it’s not quite the bustling metropolis that is Bangkok, Pattaya certainly offers enough excitement for those that are looking for it!
 Perhaps best of all, the cost of living is a fraction of what one is used to in the United States, Europe or Australia.
 A nice studio apartment would cost one approximately 160 US dollars per month, and a nice local meal would run about two US dollars, making it fairly easy to live off a pension or stipend.

 But for those who aren’t looking to retire completely, Teaching English Abroad can be a rewarding, fulfilling way to fund your life in Thailand.
-With one of the strongest TEFL (Teaching English as a Foreign Language) job markets in the world, LanguageCorps can guarantee participants in our Flagship program a paid job placement in greater Bangkok, Chonburi or Rayong Province.
+With one of the strongest TEFL (Teaching English as a Foreign Language) job markets in the world, LanguageCorps can basically guarantee participants a paid job placement.
 English teachers usually have a fairly flexible schedule, with a good deal of downtime that can be used to travel or simply relax on of those gorgeous Thai beaches!
 So, if you are interested in living abroad, and not quite ready for full retirement, or are just looking for an interesting way to fund your new international lifestyle, we at LanguageCorps would encourage you to look into Teaching English Abroad.